MemePlexPics/memeplex/README.md

 ### Sitemap generator

-1. Run `node ./scripts/generate-sitemap.js` once a day to generate the sitemap.xml (for all previous days when first run and for the previous day every time after that)
+1. Run `npx tsx ./scripts/generate-sitemap.ts` once a day to generate the sitemap.xml (for all previous days when first run and for the previous day every time after that)
 2. Rebuild the frontend using `npm run build` or just run `cp -r ./frontend/src/public/sitemaps ./frontend/dist/. && cp ./frontend/src/public/sitemap.xml ./frontend/dist/sitemap.xml`
 - It might be a good idea to run it via Cron at the beginning of the day, like this:
 ```bash